Appendix A: RISCV

 To do:

-As exlbt/riscv/riscv-toolchain-setup-macos-intel.sh.
-Currently, this script complete build on both riscv_newlib and riscv_linux.
-However, qemu does not create qemu-riscv64 for baremetal on macos.
-So cannot verify it yet.
+However, qemu does not create qemu-riscv64 for baremetal on macOS, so verification cannot be done yet.

 // terminal A: